Richard Hill (footballer, born 1963)

-Richard Wilfred Hill (born 20 September 1963) is an English football coach and manager.
+Richard Wilfred Hill (born 20 September 1963) is an English football coach and manager who was most recently manager of Eastleigh.
 He is also a former footballer who played for Oxford United, Watford, Northampton Town and Leicester City.
-He has been assistant manager at six different clubs, including Queens Park Rangers, and had a difficult but successful stint as manager of Stevenage Borough before taking Eastleigh into the Conference for the first time in their history.
+He has been assistant manager at six clubs, including Queens Park Rangers, and had a difficult but successful stint as manager of Stevenage Borough before taking Eastleigh into the Conference for the first time in their history.

 Playing career

 During his playing days Hill played for Nuneaton Borough, Christchurch United in New Zealand, Northampton Town, Watford and Oxford United.
 In his time at Northampton, Hill scored 33 league and cup goals in one season, winning the golden boot for finishing as the club's top goal scorer.

 Hill was transferred from Northampton Town to Watford for a Fourth Division record fee of £258,000.
 He was the last signing made by Graham Taylor before his departure from Watford to manage Aston Villa at the end of the 1986–87 season.
 He did not feature in the plans of incoming manager Dave Bassett and consequently, his stay at Vicarage Road was brief only appearing 4 times: he was transferred to Oxford United for £260,000.

 Hill had to finish his playing career early due to a serious knee injury, but having amassed 69 goals from just 171 Football League games.